 Eye Movement Desensitisation & Reprocessing – EMDR – is used to treat Post Traumatic Stress Disorder – PTSD – and aims to simulate the way our brains process things whilst we’re asleep.
 So you know when people sleep and their eyelids flicker?
 That’s basically our brains processing what’s happened in the day and moving it over to our long-term memory.
 The problem I have is that there are some traumatic events that have stayed in my short-term memory store and so they’re easily triggered, causing symptoms of anxiety.
 The aim is to get them across to my long-term memory, enabling me to move on and lead a ‘normal’ life.
 Mind describe EMDR as ‘[a combination of] talking to your therapist about traumatic experiences with a technique where you make rapid rhythmic eye movements while recalling traumatic events to help you process them.’
 Are you still following?

-I have to say, I was quite impressed.
-We started to work on a traumatic event and gradually it became easier for me to deal with as the session went on, and I came away feeling quite positive.
+I have to say, I was quite impressed with my first experience of EMDR.
+We started to work on a traumatic event, my eyes following my therapist’s hand movements as I reprocess the memory and gradually it became easier for me to deal with as the session went on, and I came away feeling quite positive.
 By the end of the hour we were laughing together and I went home feeling productive, positive and powerful.
 Since then, I had what I would call a pretty ‘normal’ day today and I’ve been doing ok, no longer feeling as positive, but I think that’s because I’m feeling absolutely exhausted.
 My therapist warned me that this could happen – your eyes work very hard during EMDR and it can be physically draining as well as emotionally – so my mind feels a bit foggy and I’m very tired.
-I’m very ready for an early night and a good sleep – who knows, maybe it will help me sleep better, too.
+I’m ready for an early night and a good sleep.

 More to follow,